You have probably found yourself here because you are interested in buying a wireless doorbell and want to know what to look out for.

 You may want to set up a wireless doorbell (with an integrated video camera) to auto record for 15 seconds when the wireless doorbell is pressed, then upload the footage to the cloud!
 If this is the setup you are after, please make sure you are alerting visitors to your CCTV setup!

 Some even have the ability to communicate with visitors on your mobile phone/tablet or PC.
-So even when you are out of the house, you can tell delivery driers where to leave your parcel.
+So even when you are out of the house, you can tell delivery drivers where to leave your parcel.

 How Easy Is It To Install?